 When it’s the best time to view Perth Wildflowers?

 Did you know that wildflowers season in WA actually begins in June in the far North, but sweeps down the coast as it starts to get warmer?
-The best time to view wildflowers in Perth are between the months of September October, and going into November the further south you get!
+The best time to view wildflowers in Perth is between the months of September October, and going into November the further south you get!

-So why not check our one of our recommendations this weekend?
+So why not check out one of our recommendations this weekend?
 Don’t forget to slip slop slap and for the allergy sufferers like me, remember your antihistamines!
 And of course don’t forget to tag #perthhappenings in your flower pics!